TwinFan/XPMP2/docs/Matching.md

 Input
 --

-Matching is based on 3 input parameters:
+Matching is based on 4 input parameters:
 - The ICAO **aircraft type designator** of the plane,
 - the ICAO **operator code** to identify the airline,
+- a **Call Sign** as a fallback to identify the airline,
 - a text to identify a **special livery**.

 All parameters are optional.
 Pass an empty string if you can't provide details.